 RSHR = Room Sensible Load ÷ Room Total Load

 RSHR = 0.72

-80℉ db at 50% RH is considered the standard reference dot.
-Locate and mark the reference dot and then run a line through the reference dot using a straight edge that is lined up with the RSHR (0.72), which can be found on the far right-hand side of the chart.
+80℉ dry-bulb (DB) at 50% relative humidity (RH) is considered the standard reference dot.
+Locate and mark the reference dot and then run a line through the reference dot using a straight edge lined up with the RSHR (0.72), which can be found on the far right-hand side of the chart.

 Now, locate the design conditions for the zone in question.
-Let’s say the design conditions (on a design day of 90℉) is 75℉ db at 50% RH.
-Plot that dot on the chart.
-Now, run a line straight through that dot heading to the left of the chart, making sure it is parallel to the reference line.
-This line is your RSHR Line.
-This line may now be used to select a supply air condition that will maintain the design room condition on a design day.
-However, the supply air condition must fall somewhere between the design room condition and dew point (which in this example is about 51.5℉).
+Let’s say the design condition (on a design day of 90℉) is 75℉ DB at 50% RH.
+You would plot that dot on the chart.
+Then, run a line straight through that dot heading to the left of the chart, making sure it is parallel to the reference line.
+This line is your RSHR line.
+You may now use this line to select a supply air condition that will maintain the design room condition on a design day.
+However, the supply air condition must fall somewhere between the design room condition and dew point (about 51.5℉ in this example).
 Theoretically, the lowest possible supply air condition would involve the evaporator coil in cool mode to be 51.5℉ (dew point), and the supply air leaving the register to be the same.
 However, this theory is in no way practical when you consider duct gains, air leakage, and bypass factors (let alone the fact no one wants a sweaty supply register).
 Practically, a supply condition falling somewhere between 80%-95% RH will result in good dehumidification, lower airflow, and low fan power consumption.